sysu-swsad/swad-guide/index.md

 软件工程定义：

-> Software engineering is “(1) the application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software, that is, the application of engineering to software,” and “(2) the study of approaches as in (1).” – IEEE Standard 610.12
+> **Software engineering** is “(1) the application of a _systematic, disciplined, quantifiable_ approach to the development, operation, and maintenance of software, that is, the application of engineering to software,” and “(2) the study of approaches as in (1).” –-- IEEE Standard 610.12

-参考阅读：
+建议阅读：

 1. 软件工程知识体系 ( [SWEBoK](https://www.computer.org/web/swebok/index)，[An Overview of the SWEBOK Guide](https://www.sebokwiki.org/wiki/An_Overview_of_the_SWEBOK_Guide) )
 2. [The Nature of Software](https://www.sebokwiki.org/wiki/The_Nature_of_Software)